Sharpness of proper and cocompact actions on reductive homogeneous spaces: Reminders: Cartan and polar decompositions

 \subsection{A duality between $G/K$ and $G/H$}

-Throughout this section, we will denote points in the Riemannian symmetric space $G/K$ with the letter $x$ and points in the homogeneous space $G/H$ with the letter~$y$.
-In particular, \begin{itemize} \item $x_0$ denotes the class of $\1_G$ in $G/K$, i.e. the point fixed by $K$, \item $y_0$ denotes the class of $\1_G$ in $G/H$, i.e. the point fixed by $H$. \end{itemize}
+Throughout this section, we denote points in the Riemannian symmetric space $G/K$ with the letter~$x$ and points in the homogeneous space $G/H$ with the letter~$y$.
+In particular, we denote by \begin{itemize} \item $x_0$ the class of $\1_G$ in $G/K$, i.e. the point fixed by $K$, \item $y_0$ the class of $\1_G$ in $G/H$, i.e. the point fixed by $H$. \end{itemize}